 Managing your credit card responsibly is essential to maintaining good credit and avoiding debt.
 To do so, continue making timely payments and keep your credit utilization low, as these habits will contribute to a strong credit score.

-Additionally, it’s important to monitor your credit report and score regularly to ensure your financial profile remains in good standing.
+Additionally, it’s important to monitor your credit report and credit score regularly to ensure your financial profile remains in good standing.
 Lastly, avoid overspending by setting a budget and sticking to it, which will help you maintain control over your finances and prevent unnecessary debt accumulation.

 Student loans are often one of the first forms of debt that young adults encounter.
 When managed effectively, they can help establish a solid credit foundation for the borrower.
 On-time payments are imperative, as payment history accounts for a large portion of an individual’s credit score.